-Reference 34 (Chronology of Osprey Deployment by the U.S. Q See part of the Philippines in November 2013, 14 MV-22 aircraft, deployed in Okinawa, were dispatched for humanitarian assistance and disaster relief activities to support Operation Damayan.
+(4) Usability of Osprey Deployed by the U.S. Forces in Case of Disaster assistance and disaster relief activities to support Operation Damayan.
 The MV-22s were deployed promptly to affected areas that were difficult to access, and transported several hundred isolated victims and about six tons of relief materials in a day.